hlandau/acmetool/_doc/SCHEMA.md

 hostnames to be satisfied in memory for each target.
 The on-disk target files are not modified.

-Wildcard certificates, if ACME ever supports them, may be indicated just as they would be in a certificate.
-For example, an empty file named `*.example.com` could be created in the desired directory.
+Wildcard certificates may be requested just as the wildcard name would be encoded in a certificate.
+For example, an empty file named `*.example.com` could be created in the "desired" directory.

 **Disjunction example.** This section is non-normative.
 Suppose that the following targets were created: